-This article will go deeper into how to select the right method for building your own online marketplace platform, key factors to consider when opting for each method, which helps businesses and individuals evaluate them and make a better decision.
+This article will go deeper into how to select the right method for building your own online marketplace platform and key factors to consider when opting for each method, which helps businesses and individuals evaluate them and make better decisions.

 Now, look at the following aspects when picking out an open-source marketplace solution:

 It's challenging to find the most suitable open-source software that can be customized quickly and easily.
-Therefore, you'll either need some technical understanding in software development or engage experienced developers to assist you.
+Therefore, you'll either need some technical understanding of software development or engage experienced developers to assist you.